SPAAM-community/spaam-community.github.io/spaam2/README.md

 ### Registration of Interest

-The register of interest form is not **CLOSED**.
+The register of interest form is now **CLOSED**.
 We will be contacting everyone who is interesed in the near future.

 ### Organising Commitee